 Let’s begin our quest of understanding the eternal truth as revealed by Shri Bhagavan Krishna to Arjuna …

-Then seated in a great chariot which was drawn by white horses, Maadhava (Bhagavan Krishna) and also Arjuna the Pandava – the son of Paandu, blew their celestial conch shells
+Then seated in a great chariot which was drawn by white horses, Madhava (Bhagavan Krishna) and also Arjuna the Pandava – the son of Pandu, blew their celestial conch shells

 The sound produced by the celestial conch shells foreboded the certain defeat of the opposite side simply because Bhagavan Krishna was with the Pandavas.
 As Bhagavan was on the side of the Pandavas, His consort Shri Mahalakshmi the Goddess of wealth and fortune was also present with them.
 Hence, the sounding of the celestial conch shell of Bhagavan Krishna meant that Arjuna was going to be fortunate and victorious.
 Agni (the God of Fire) gifted the chariot Arjuna was using, and this indicated that his chariot was indestructible.

 Hrishikesha or Bhagavan Krishna blew his conch shell Paanchajanya, Arjuna blew his conch shell Devadatta, and Bhima – the one of terrifying deeds, blew his great conch shell Paundram.

 Note: Hrishikesha is another name for Bhagavan Krishna.
 He owns the senses.
 All living beings are a part of Him and so are their senses.
 Bhagavan Krishna is referred to as Hrishikesha in this verse because He is the owner of all senses.
 In the Warfield, Bhagavan controls the transcendental senses of Arjuna.
 In the battlefield of Kurukshetra, Bhagavan instructs and directs Arjuna.